-Prerequisite: CS 201 or CS 220 or BU/CS265
+Prerequisite: CS 201 or CS 220 or BU/CS 265

-Introduction to files, database management systems, and the use of structured query languages.
-A microcomputer database management system software is used to implement the concepts learned.
+Introduction to files and database concepts, the design of a database for use in a relational database management system, the use of structured query language (SQL), and database administration and security.
+A database management programming language (SQL) is used to implement the concepts learned.
 Offered every year.